Session

 Would you like a Slice of Span<>?

-Slicing Services consciously has become the Zeitgeist of modern Architectures.
+Slicing services consciously has become the Zeitgeist of modern software architecture.
 But are you slicing equally well into your memory?

-Since their inception in 2018, the C# language is more and more alleviating Span (and other ref structs) as well as the BCL of the yearly .NET releases more and more embracing its usage in both implementation details and the public surface area.
+Since their inception in 2018, the C# language is more and more alleviating Span (and other ref structs), as well as the BCL of the yearly .NET releases is increasingly embracing its usage in both implementation details and the public surface area.
 High time to learn all about Span via these slices of knowledge:

-- ref structs, (readonly) ref fields, ref (readonly) locals, ref returns
+- ref structs, ref (readonly) fields, ref (readonly) locals, ref (readonly) returns

 - anatomy of Span and ReadOnlySpan